Red Light Therapy for Gut Health - Support Overall Wellness

 Scientific Research on Red Light Therapy for Gut Health

-Red light therapy has achieved tremendous success in clinical and therapeutic practices as it favors the well-being of several critical systems of the body, such as the nervous system, cardiovascular system, and gut, by facilitating cellular regeneration and repair.
-Red light therapy is supported by scientific evidence for gut health.
-Studies have indicated that it decreases inflammation, improves circulation, and provokes more energy to be made, all of which help to keep the gut healthy.
+Red light therapy has achieved tremendous success in clinical practices by supporting the well-being of several critical systems of the body.
+It is supported by scientific evidence for gut health.
+Studies have indicated that it decreases inflammation, improves circulation, and provokes increased energy to be made, all of which help to keep the gut healthy.
+Recent human studies show 20-30% symptom relief in IBD, with mechanisms including microbiome shifts and barrier enhancement.

 Clinical Research Supporting Red Light Therapy for Gut Health